 Crop to Cup Philosophy

 Our organic coffee range also promotes sustainable coffee growing practices.
 Instead of replacing the precious jungle canopy, the trees that produce these delicious beans are grown beneath it.
 Its a technique called "Shade Coffee".
 It means the trees take a little longer to grow but also means the natural habitat for animals and birds is preserved, and with the birds taking care of the insects, no artificial chemical pesticides or fertilisers are needed.

 Over 25 million people in the developing world depend on coffee farming to make a living.
-Buying Fair trade coffee is a great way for all of us to make a real difference to the lives of the coffee farmers and their families.
-Thanks to Fair trade, more coffee farmers are working their way out of poverty everyday.
+Buying fair trade coffee is a great way for all of us to make a real difference to the lives of the coffee farmers and their families.

 We are proud to introduce our new compostable packaging initiative.
 Our cups and lids are now all 100% compostable.
 We are focusing on making the rest of our packaging as eco-friendly as possible.

 Coffee cups and coffee packaging are not recyclable, and create thousands of tonnes of waste yearly.
 Consuming 5 cups per week can produce about 14kg of waste per year, and packaging is a significant contributor to waste with around 350,000 tonnes going to landfill each year.